aws-samples/r53resolver-query-log-parser/README.md

 ## Deploy SAM
+Detailed steps for this project are outlined in blog: https://aws.amazon.com/blogs/networking-and-content-delivery/how-to-automatically-parse-route-53-resolver-query-logs

 Once you have pre-requisites you can deploy the RT53 Resolver logging SAM application.
 The first command will build the source of the application.

 ```diff